Grow at Home: growing Sunflowers in pots or the garden•

 For Both Pot and Ground grown

 Sunflowers need to be watered well or they will become spindly.
 So water every day to ensure that your sunflower never gets dry.
 Slugs and snails adore young sunflower plants so they need protection.
 For pot grown ones a line of copper tape round the pot may help to deter invaders.
-A beer trap such as the Slug Buster is ideal for both.
+A beer trap is ideal for dealing with slugs and snails.
 You could also use a Victorian Bell cloche to protect the seedlings.
 If you can't get hold of those then cutting the top off a plastic bottle and placing it over your seedlings will work too.
 As your sunflower begins to grow you will need to support the stem.
 Place a bamboo cane next to the stem and secutre it with Soft tie.
 This will ensure that the stem is not damaged as it blows about.
 Feeding Sunflowers don't necessarily need feeding to grow but they will take everything there is from your soil so it may be worth feeding them.
 Its maybe more important for those in pots.
 If you descide to feed then before they flower, use a high-nitrogen liquid plant food, then move to one with more phosphorus when they begin to flower.
 Watch your monster sunflower grow and grow and grow.
 If you are lucky it will grow biggger than the biggest ever sunflower.
 That was recorded at 30 feet (9.17m.)
 That's about twice the height of a giraffe and taller than the length of a London bus!

 Home Schooling Ideas

 I said I woud come back to this so for those of you home schooling at the moment these are the boxes you can tick with a simple sunflower.

 Gardening is science so that box is ticked right away.
 For oolder children read about photosynthasis and how this works, measure the pH of the soil (if you happen to have a kit at home.)
 For younger childre name the parts of the plant - stem, petals etc.